Dairy Analytics

 Commodity Markets

-The behavior of agricultural product prices is sufficiently unusual and requires special treatment.
-Agricultural Commodity Markets are sensitive to macroeconomic environment, oil prices, demand/supply, consumer tastes/preferences, adverse climatic conditions, biofuels, stock to use ratios, dollar exchange rates, speculation, food storage, speculative activity, financial markets, fertilizers, trade restrictions, wealth of nations, and other economic conditions.
+Agricultural product prices have some unique characteristics and need special attention.
+Agricultural Commodity Markets are affected by macroeconomic environment, oil prices, supply/demand, consumer tastes/preferences, bad weather conditions, biofuels, stock to use ratios, dollar exchange rates, speculation, food storage, speculative activity, financial markets, fertilizers, trade restrictions, wealth of nations, and other economic factors.

 png